 - Preheat oven to 350°F (177°C).
 Grease a 9-inch springform pan.

 - Make the cake: Whisk the flour, baking powder, baking soda, and salt together in a medium bowl.
 Set aside.
-Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together in a large bowl until creamed, about 2 minutes.
+Using a handheld or stand mixer fitted with a paddle or whisk attachment, beat the butter and sugar together in a large bowl until creamed, about 3 minutes.
+(Here’s a helpful tutorial if you need guidance on how to cream butter and sugar.)
 Add the egg and vanilla extract and beat on high speed until combined.
 Scrape down the bottom and sides of the bowl as needed.

-- With the mixer running on low speed, add the dry ingredients and milk to the wet ingredients until combined.
-Manually whisk the batter to ensure there are no large lumps at the bottom of the bowl.
-Batter will be slightly thick.
-Pour the batter evenly into the prepared pan.
-Bake for 30-36 minutes or until a toothpick inserted in the center comes out clean.
-If the top begins browning too quickly in the oven, loosely place a piece of aluminum foil on top.
+- Add the dry ingredients and milk to the bowl with the wet ingredients and mix on low speed until combined.
+Give the thick batter a quick stir with a spatula to ensure there are no large lumps at the bottom of the bowl.
+Pour and spread the batter evenly into the prepared pan.
+Bake for 30–36 minutes or until a toothpick inserted in the center comes out clean.
+If the top begins browning too quickly in the oven, loosely tent with a piece of aluminum foil.

-- All the cake to cool completely in the pan set on a wire rack.
+- Allow the cake to cool completely in the pan set on a wire rack.

 - Make the frosting: With a handheld or stand mixer fitted with a paddle attachment, beat the butter on medium speed until creamy, about 2 minutes.
-Add confectioners’ sugar, heavy cream, and vanilla extract with the mixer running on low.
+Add confectioners’ sugar, heavy cream, and vanilla extract and mix on low speed to combine.
 Increase to high speed and beat for 3 full minutes.

 - Crumble the cooled cake into the bowl on top of the frosting.
 Make sure there are no large lumps.
-Turn the mixer on low and beat the frosting and cake crumbles together until combined.
+Turn the mixer on low speed and beat the frosting and cake crumbles together until combined.

-- Measure 1 Tablespoon of moist cake mixture and roll into a ball.
+- Scoop 1 Tablespoon (about 20g) of cake/frosting mixture and roll into a ball.
 Place balls on a lined baking sheet.
-Refrigerate for 2 hours or freeze for 1 hour.
-Re-roll the chilled balls to smooth out, if needed.
-Place back into the fridge as you’ll only work with a couple at a time.
+Refrigerate for 2 hours, or freeze for 1 hour to set the shape.
+Re-roll the chilled cake pop balls to smooth out, if needed.
+Place the tray back into the fridge, as you’ll only work with a couple at a time.

-- Melt the coating in a 2-cup liquid measuring cup (best for dunking!). you can use a double boiler or microwave.
+- Melt the chocolate or candy melts in a 2-cup liquid measuring cup (best for dunking!) in the microwave in 20-second increments, stirring after each increment, until melted and smooth.
+You can also use a double boiler on the stove, if you prefer.

-- Coat the cake balls: Remove only 2-3 cake balls from the refrigerator at a time.
-Dip a lollipop stick about 1/2 inch into the coating, then insert into the center or the cake ball.
+- Coat the cake balls: Remove just 2 or 3 cake balls from the refrigerator at a time.
+Dip the end of a lollipop stick about 1/2 inch into the coating, then insert the coated end into the center of the cake ball.
 Only push it about halfway through the cake ball.
 Dip the cake ball into the coating until it is completely covered.
 Make sure the coating covers the base of the cake ball where it meets the lollipop stick.
-Very gently tap the stick against the edge of the measuring cup to allow excess coating to drop off.
-Decorate the top with sprinkles and place upright into a styrofoam block or box (as explained above).
-Repeat with remaining cake balls, only working with some out of the refrigerator at a time.
+Very gently tap the stick against the edge of the measuring cup to allow excess coating to drip off.
+Decorate the top with sprinkles and place upright into a styrofoam block or box (as explained in the blog post).
+Repeat with remaining cake balls, working with just a few out of the refrigerator at a time.
 The cake balls must be very cold when dipping!

 - Coating will set within an hour.
 Store cake pops in the refrigerator for up to 1 week.